bonomani/devmon/docs/TEMPLATES.md

 ## Custom Templates Made Easy
 Devmon's templates allow you to effortlessly craft your own monitoring templates using declarative configuration files.
 This means there's no need for complex coding!
-Some knowledge of regular expressions can boost your skills.
+Some knowledge of
-For an intro, visit [Regular Expressions Info](http://www.regular-expressions.info).
+[regular expressions](http://www.regular-expressions.info) can boost your skills.

 To begin crafting your custom templates, get ready to:

 - Select the SNMP OIDs to query